Applying to be an Associate Principal Investigator

 Am I eligible for the Associate PI Scheme?

-The scheme is open to healthcare professionals who do not have research as a core part of their role but wish to gain skills and experience in participating in NIHR Portfolio research.
+The scheme is open to health and care professionals who do not have research as a core part of their role but wish to gain skills and experience in participating in NIHR Portfolio research.
 This includes, but is not limited to, doctors, nurses, pharmacists and so on.

-We encourage all healthcare professionals to consider taking part, however please note the information below before applying:
+We encourage all health and care professionals to consider taking part, however please note the information below before applying:

 If a Clinical Lecturer or Fellow would gain provable additional skills from working on a study outside their funded capacity / job role, then they may be eligible to register for the Associate PI Scheme.
 Enrolment in these cases will be made on an individual basis.

-Students are not eligible to be Associate PIs, because the scheme requires significant input over at least six months and this is not compatible with most student placements.
+Students are not eligible to be Associate PIs, because the scheme requires significant input over a six month period and this is not compatible with most student placements.

 Students must qualify before becoming eligible to join the scheme.
 We strongly encourage students to become involved in clinical research in other capacities in a way that fits with their training.